 Thomas Jefferson's iconic book had its roots in a questionnaire that was circulated by Francois Barbé-Marbois, a French diplomat stationed in Philadelphia.
 After serving as Governor of Virginia from 1779 to June 1781, Jefferson began writing his response to Barbé-Marbois.
 While serving as United States Ambassador to France, in Paris, Jefferson had his response privately printed for a close circle of friends.
-That private printing proved extremely popular, and Jefferson gave his blessing to this regularly published edition in 1786.
+The text was deemed useful for a wider audience, consequently Jefferson gave his blessing to this regular published edition, which appeared in 1787.

 A MAP of the country between ALBEMARLE SOUND, and LAKE ERIE, comprehending the whole of VIRGINIA, MARYLAND, DELAWARE, and PENSYLVANIA, with parts of several other of the United States of America. ____ Engraved for the Notes on Virginia.